 - Involve local people in decisions that affect their lives and life chance.

-- Make positive contributions to the conservation of natural and cultural heritage, to the maintenance of the world’s diversity.
+- Make positive contributions to the conservation of natural and cultural heritage, to the maintenance of the Africa’s diversity.

 - Be culturally sensitive, engenders respect between tourists and hosts, and builds local pride and confidence.